 Expose the sciatic nerve and retract it carefully.
 With experience, surgeons may prefer not to expose the sciatic nerve.

-Nerve to the quadratus femoris and inferior gemellus should be severed.
+The nerve to the quadratus femoris and inferior gemellus should be severed.
 It is a branch of sacral plexus that contains fibers to the joint capsule.

 The gemelli and obturator internus are divided.
 If desired, the tendon of the piriformis at their insertion on the femur can be divided and retracted medially.

-Ferguson, Hoppenfeld and deBoer
+Ferguson, Hoppenfeld, and deBoer

 This approach is based on the medial approach by Ludloff that was developed for congenital dislocation of the hip.